 BSA has created updated versions of the Troop Program features for Scouts BSA.
-The Cooking program feature is available in digital format on the BSA website or can be purchased as a publication from you local Scout Shop.
+The Living History program feature is available in digital format on the BSA website or can be purchased as a publication from you local Scout Shop.

 The Living History feature lets Scouts experience different cultures, times, and places in an interactive and hands on manner.
 They witness reenactments and learn about historical events and different ways of life.
 The program feature includes some general information and some more specific ideas for meetings: